On the images of the Galois representations attached to generic automorphic representations of GSp(4): Introduction

 We shall use the following notations.
 Let $K$ be a number field or a $\ell$-adic field.
 We denote by $\mathcal{O}_K$ its ring of integers.
 For a maximal ideal $\mathfrak{q}$ of $\mathcal{O}_K$, we let $D_\mathfrak{q}$ and $I_\mathfrak{q}$ be the corresponding decomposition and inertia group at $\mathfrak{q}$, respectively.
 We denote by $G_K$ the absolute Galois group of $K$.
 In particular if $K$ is a number field by a prime of $K$ we mean a nonzero prime ideal of $\mathcal{O}_K$.
 In this paper, the symplectic similitude group $\GSp(4)$ is defined with respect to the following skew-symmetric matrix:

-The similitude character is denoted by $c$ throughout.
 Finally, $\WD(\rho)^{F-ss}$ will denote the Frobenius semisimplification of the Weil-Deligne representation attached to a representation $\rho$ of $G_{\Q_\ell}$, and $\rec$ is the notation for the Local Langlands Correspondence, which attaches to an irreducible admissible representation of $\GL(4,\Q_\ell)$ (resp. $\GSp(4,\Q_\ell)$) a Weil-Deligne representation of the Weil group $W_{\Q_\ell}$ as in \cite{HT01} (resp. \cite{GT11}).